Mid Kent Railway

-The Mid Kent and North Kent Junction Railway (usually referred to as the Mid Kent Railway) was an early railway in Kent England.
-(Note the name is given both with and without the hyphen in different sources.)
+The Mid Kent and North Kent Junction Railway (usually referred to as the MK&NKJR or Mid Kent Railway (Note: The name is given both with and without the hyphen in different sources.)) was an early railway in Kent England.
+Mid Kent Railway also refers to separate railway built nearby in Bromley.

 History

 Origins

 The Mid Kent Railway was formed by the Mid Kent Railway Act 1855 (18 & 19 Vict. c. clxix) on 23 July 1855 to construct a 4.75-mile line between the South Eastern Railway (SER) at Lewisham and the Farnborough Extension of the West End of London and Crystal Palace Railway (WEL&CPR) at Beckenham, later renamed Beckenham Junction.
 The intention then was to extend this line to Croydon at a later date.
 The line opened 1 January 1857 and was operated by the SER under a ten-year agreement.

 Addiscombe Line

-Although the company later abandoned its intention of building a line to Croydon, an extension to "Croydon (Addiscombe Road)" from through was completed in 1862 which was also leased to the SER on completion.
+Although the company later abandoned its intention of building a line to Croydon, an extension to "Croydon (Addiscombe Road)" from through and Woodside was completed in 1862 which was also leased to the SER on completion.